Toiletries

 You might be asked about your perception of the product – whether the packaging feels luxe or mass market, for example – or how well it worked.

-In general it can be quite time consuming, which might help you to decide whether it’s worth it for the freebie.
+In general it can be quite time consuming, which might help you to decide whether it’s worth it – especially when you can get freebies without doing anything.

 Some product testing gigs are paid, but these are relatively rare and typically involve in-person panels.